DISTINGUISHED MEMBER AWARDS

 2017: Genie Bassi has been AMC recording secretary and is currently corresponding secretary.
 She serves on the event fundraising committee, the SA-300 committee, the yearbook committee, Christmas basket committee, the building fund committee, bylaws committee, house committee, strategic planning committee, and works with the chapter’s three patriotic events.
 Her ancestors were John Alexander Greer, Adeline Horton Greer, and Catherine Greer Dashiell.
 John Alexander Greer moved to Texas in 1830 and was the 2nd Lieutenant Governor of Texas.
 He represented San Augustine as a Senator in Congress of the Republic of Texas 1837 to 1845.
 He was appointed Secretary of the Treasury in 1845 by President Anson Jones and became Lieutenant Governor of Texas from 1847 to 1851.
 He was campaigning for Governor when he died in 1855 and was buried in the State Cemetery in 1929.

-2015: Dr. Sharon Skrobarcek received the Yellow Rose of Texas Award signed by Texas Governor Greg Abbot and applied for by the AMC Board.
+2015: Dr. Sharon Skrobarcek received the Yellow Rose of Texas Award signed by Texas Governor Greg Abbott and applied for by the AMC Board.

 2013: Kay Day was awarded the Distinguished Alamo Mission Chapter Member Award for her work as the Chairman of the House Committee.
 She worked tirelessly to identify, document, and in many cases research proof of the inventory items belonging to the Alamo Mission Chapter.
 This was no easy job as the proof most often laid in the 107 years of minutes and scrapbooks Alamo Mission Chapter has kept.
 It took Kay and her committee 4 years to complete this job finishing in 2013.